kaicex/wfexp/README.md

 They are included in `requirements.txt`.

+## Deploying to Render

+The repository includes a `render.yaml` blueprint that provisions a free Python web service running the FastAPI API.

+1. **Push your fork to GitHub/GitLab** – Render deploys from a Git repository.
+Ensure `render.yaml` sits in the repository root.
+2. **Create a new Blueprint deployment** in Render and point it at your repository.
+Render will detect `render.yaml` and configure the service using the supplied build and start commands (`pip install -r requirements.txt` and `uvicorn webexp.api:app --host 0.0.0.0 --port $PORT`).
+3. **Set environment variables** when prompted:
+   - `CORS_ALLOW_ORIGINS` – comma-separated list of origins allowed to call the API, for example `https://your-next-app.netlify.app`.
+   - `PYTHONUNBUFFERED` is already set in the blueprint to keep logs streaming in real time.
+4. **Trigger the first deploy**.
+Once the service status becomes “Live”, visit `https://<your-service>.onrender.com/health` to verify it responds with `{"status": "ok"}`.

+Render automatically exposes the public URL that you can reference from your Next.js frontend.
+Adjust `CORS_ALLOW_ORIGINS` whenever you add more client applications.

 ## Next.js integration

 You can connect a local Next.js app to the exporter while both projects run on your machine.
 The example below uses the App Router (Next.js 13+), but the same idea works with the Pages Router.